yellowbean/absbox-doc/docs/source/howto.rst

 Sensitivity Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Well, things won't work out as planned, what happen if price fall down ? or the utilizatio rate fall ?
+Well, things won't work out as planned, what happen if price fall down ? or the utilization rate fall ?

 We can perform sensitivity analysis to explore how robust our investment is